George H.W. Bush Broccoli Casserole

 - 4 eggs, beaten (but gently so it doesn’t hurt too much)

 - Steam the broccoli.
 I like to bring the water to a boil and then switch off the juice.
-After a couple of minutes put the beautifully bright green veg into a colander and set aside.
+After a couple of minutes bathing in the scalding water put the beautifully bright green veg into a colander and set aside.